QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Introduction

 \section{Introduction}

 Text-to-image generative models~\cite{zhang2018learning, paiss2023teaching, starr2013number, dao2023flow} have achieved remarkable success in generating high-quality images from textual descriptions.
-However, accurately controlling the count of objects in these generated images remains challenging, particularly when faced with text prompts that embody domains different from the ones seen during training.
-Recently, Zafar \etal~\cite{zafar2024iterative} introduce prompt learning to refine the object counting prompts.
+However, accurately controlling the count of objects in these generated images remains challenging.
+Recently, Zafar \etal~\cite{zafar2024iterative} introduced prompt learning to refine the object counting prompts.
 While effective in controlled scenarios, this method struggles to maintain accurate object counts when confronted with varying domains.
+Similarly, CountGen~\cite{binyamin2025make} improves counting accuracy by guiding the denoising process through internal object representations; however, it is restricted to a single domain and depends on additional modules for layout prediction.
 As a result, achieving domain-generalizable object quantification remains a crucial and unresolved challenge across various generative models, including diffusion and flow-matching models.
-Figure~\ref{fig:intro} illustrates this issue, showing how standard generative models like SDXL~\cite{podell2023sdxl} struggle with accurate object quantification across different domains, whereas our approach provides consistent and accurate results across diverse domains.
+Figure~\ref{fig:intro} illustrates this problem, showing how standard generative models like SDXL~\cite{sdxl} struggle with accurate object quantification across different domains, whereas our approach provides consistent and accurate results for any domain.

-Domain generalization in machine learning aims to create models that perform well on unseen domains, reducing the need for retraining and enabling greater adaptability across diverse settings.
+Domain generalization in machine learning aims to create models that perform well on unseen domains, reducing the need for retraining and enabling greater adaptability across diverse settings~\cite{zhou2022domain}.
 A wide range of approaches has been developed for this purpose, including methods that focus on learning domain-invariant features and leveraging diverse training environments~\cite{li2018learning, du2020learning, xiao2021bit}.
 Among these approaches, meta-learning has emerged as a promising technique, enabling models to adapt to new tasks by utilizing prior knowledge from related tasks~\cite{hochreiter2001learning, thrun2012learning, finn2017model}.
-Meta-learning has demonstrated success in improving domain generalization across various applications by optimizing models to adapt to different scenarios.
 Despite these advancements, there has been no exploration of meta-learning for domain-generalizable object quantification in text-to-image generation.
-In this paper, we fill this gap by proposing a novel meta-learning framework specifically designed to enable robust object quantification across diverse and unseen domains within text-to-image models.
+In this paper, we fill this gap by proposing a novel meta-learning framework designed to enable robust object quantification across diverse and unseen domains within text-to-image models.